Ometria/ometria.react_native_sdk/README.md

 });
 ```

-For a complete example and use case please consult the sample app.
+For a complete example and use case please consult the Sample app.

 ### Handling interaction with notifications that contain URLs